-"We know traditionally retailers attend trade shows for product discovery, and many cottage brands and emerging brands aren't in attendance at those shows,” says show organizer Erik Boles of Gearmunk.
+"We know traditionally retailers attend trade shows for product discovery, and many cottage brands and emerging brands aren't in attendance at those shows,” said show organizer Erik Boles of Gearmunk.
 “Offering Thin Air to retailers was a logical step for us so they can learn about what's hot, what brands are doing right now, and discover brands they normally don't see or have the opportunity to engage with."

 According to the Thin Air website, retailers should attend if they: